Flight Delay Compensation

 Refund of Flights

-In a case where a flight was cancelled, you may be entitled to a refund on the flight.
+In a case where a flight was cancelled without notice for 14 days before departure, you may be entitled to a refund on the flight.
 In addition to this, if you required a replacement flight, the airline may be responsible for the cost of the alternative flight, even if it is with another carrier.
 If you get a refund or your expenses covered in this scenario, it does not remove your ability to get compensation in addition.
 It is the airlines’ responsibility to ensure you are reaching your final destination at the earliest opportunity.

 If your flight was cancelled or you suffered a long delay, the airline is duty bound to look after you.
 That can often mean covering expenses.
 These are not limited to but can include food and drink as well as hotel accommodations if required.
 Expenses should only be reasonable expenses incurred as a result of the delay.
 So that doesn’t mean you can expect them to foot the bill for car hire for your own excursion whilst waiting for a replacement flight.